-Welcome to Surfer, a powerful contouring, gridding, and surface mapping package for scientists, engineers, educators, or anyone who needs to generate maps quickly and easily.
-Producing publication quality maps has never been quicker or easier.
+Welcome to Surfer, a powerful gridding, mapping and 3D modeling package for scientists, engineers, educators, or anyone who needs to generate maps quickly and easily.
+Producing publication-quality maps and models has never been quicker or easier.
 Adding multiple map layers and objects, customizing the map display, and annotating with text creates attractive and informative maps.
 Virtually all aspects of your maps can be customized to produce the exact presentation you want.

-Surfer is a grid-based mapping program that interpolates irregularly spaced XYZ data into a regularly spaced grid.
+Surfer's grid-based mapping features interpolate irregularly spaced XYZ or XYZC data into a regularly spaced grid.
 Grids may also be imported from other sources, such as the United States Geological Survey (USGS).
 The grid is used to produce different types of maps including contour, color relief, and 3D surface maps among others.
-Many gridding and mapping options are available allowing you to produce the map that best represents your data.
+3D grids enable even more in depth investigations of your site through 2D slice maps and 3D volume renders, isosurfaces, image slices, block renders, and more.